steadramon/ESPGeiger/README.md

 ### Test/Emulation mode counter

+**Note**: Publishing to public sites is disabled whilst ESPGeiger is in test mode.

 By default `GEIGER_RXPIN` is set to GPIO13.
 By default `GEIGER_TXPIN` is set to GPIO12.

 In either Test Pulse or Test Serial modes you can connect PIN 12 and 13 together with a jumper wire, to emulate a Geiger counter from ESPGeiger itself.

-**Note**: Publishing to public sites is disabled whilst in test mode.

 ## Setup and Config